nutanix-cloud-native/opendocs/docs/capx/v1.3.x/types/nutanix_machine_template.md

 |gpus.[].type                        |string|Type to identify the GPU.
 Allowed values: `name` and `deviceID`                                         |
 |gpus.[].name                        |string|Name of the GPU or the vGPU profile                                                                     |
 |gpus.[].deviceID                    |string|DeviceID of the GPU or the vGPU profile                                                                 |

+!!! note
+    The `cluster` or `subnets` configuration parameters are optional in case failure domains are defined on the `NutanixCluster` and `MachineDeployment` resources.